PX4/PX4-user_guide/en/ros2/px4_ros2_interface_lib.md

 - A mode executor is transparent to the user.
   It gets indirectly selected and activated through the owning mode, and thus the mode should be named accordingly.
 :::

-##### When would you use a mode executor?

-The most common use-case is the execution of an autonomous 'mission', such as a survey or a payload delivery: the executor triggers a take-off, then switches to a custom mode which performs the survey, and when completed, triggers an RTL.

 #### Configuration Overrides